MicrosoftDocs/cpp-docs/docs/assembler/masm/masm-bnf-grammar.md

 The entries under each horizontal brace are terminals (such as **NEAR16**, **NEAR32**, **FAR16**, and **FAR32**) or nonterminals (such as *qualifier*, *qualifiedType*, *distance*, and *protoSpec*) that can be further defined.
 Each italicized nonterminal in the *typedefDir* definition is also an entry in the BNF.
 Three vertical dots indicate a branching definition for a nonterminal that, for the sake of simplicity, this figure does not illustrate.

 The BNF grammar allows recursive definitions.
 For example, the grammar uses qualifiedType as a possible definition for qualifiedType, which is also a component of the definition for qualifier.
-The "|" symbol specifies alternate expressions, for example *endOfLine* | *comment*.
+The "|" symbol specifies a choice between alternate expressions, for example *endOfLine* | *comment*.
 Double braces specify an optional parameter, for example ⟦ *macroParmList* ⟧.
+The brackets do not actually appear in the source code.

 ## MASM Nonterminals